parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/transaction.md

     ```

-First, provide the following 4 parameters:
+First, decide the version of the transaction that you are creating with the flags `--v1` and `--v2`, then provide the following 4 parameters:
 === "Linux / macOS"
     ```bash
     ./pchain_client transaction create \
+      <--v1|--v2> \
       --nonce <NONCE> \
       --gas-limit <GAS_LIMIT> \
       --max-base-fee-per-gas <MAX_BASE_FEE_PER_GAS> \